MerginMaps/docs/src/setup/subscriptions/index.md

 ## Further information

-Subscription plans can be also bought from the Input app (on Apple devices via in-app purchases).
+Subscription plans can be also bought from the <MobileAppName /> (on Apple devices via in-app purchases).

 Your subscription will auto-renew, either annually or monthly until you unsubscribe.
 You can cancel or change your subscription any time, with Apple Manage Subscriptions App or through the Mergin web interface.